-- C. PowerPoint Videos - 1.
-To enable us to focus most of our class time on problems and exercises, I have recorded narrated PowerPoint slides providing an overview of key rules and doctrines.
-I will post these in both PPT format and usually also as links to Vimeo videos. - 2.
+C. PowerPoint Videos

+- 1. To enable us to focus most of our class time on problems and exercises, I have recorded narrated PowerPoint slides providing an overview of key rules and doctrines.
+I have posted these within each CANVAS module. - 2.
 There are approximately two to four videos each week.
 The average length is 15 minutes. - 3.
-Please watch these videos before the live class in MHSL 223. - D. Summary and Feedback Videos - 1.
-After most classes, I will prepare an audio or video summary of the main points from that class.
+Please watch these videos before the live class.

+D. Summary and Feedback Videos

+- 1. After most classes, I will prepare an audio or video summary of the main points from that class.
 These will normally be just 5 to 10 minutes in length. - 2.
-In addition to recapping the key points of the day, I will expand on questions left unanswered and provide additional case examples. - E. Upcoming Assignments - 1.
-The immediately upcoming assignments (readings, quizzes) will always be on the course home page as an "announcement."
+In addition to recapping the key points of the day, I will expand on questions left unanswered and provide additional case examples.

+E. Upcoming Assignments

+1. The immediately upcoming assignments (readings, quizzes) will always be on the course home page as an "announcement."